 Thoroughly cook all sprouted beans and lentils before offering them to your little one to protect against foodborne illness.

 Baby-led weaning (BLW) is a weaning method that involves letting your baby:

 - control which foods they would like to try

 - explore the textures and taste of different foods

 Unlike traditional weaning, BLW skips puréed foods and instead starts with offering babies small pieces of whole foods from the start to encourage self-feeding.
-Although BLW has been linked to a variety of potential benefits, it comes with some risks, including an
+Although BLW has been linked to a variety of potential benefits, more research is needed to better understand both

 Beans are a popular food used by baby-led weaning enthusiasts.
 Beans and lentils can be made into mashes, bites, or simply smashed into smaller, more manageable bits.
 Making beans into a paste might be the safest bet for younger babies, as bean skins may get caught in your baby’s mouth or throat.